Kreyren/Ubuntu-AfterMath/README.md

 Uniminin's Auto Dependencies installer!

 # Note
 This Installer just install most things for your newly installed Ubuntu OS!
 If you want to use custom modify, You need to edit it yourself. and please fork this project if you use it!
 (THIS IS NOT DESIGNED FOR WINDOWS!).
+I've tried to add as many softwares and dependencies I can.

 # What the heck is it?
 It's my ubuntu softwares auto installer because I'm lazy to download and install softwares to setup it everytime I install Ubuntu.
 So I decided to make my own installer!